Syndra Build Guide by iZianni

 Items are always going to be situational and based on the game state.

 Sorcerer's Shoes is extremely important to the build because it reduces the enemy's magic resistance increasing our base damage by a hefty amount for 800g.
-It's also important to recognize that purchasing an early Oblivion Orb will bring your total magic penetration up to 33, most carries have a base magic resist of 30 meaning you'll be doing 100% tool-tip damage if the enemy doesn't buy a Null-Magic Mantle.
+It's also important to recognize that purchasing Luden's Tempest will bring your total magic penetration up to 28, most carries have a base magic resist of 30 meaning you'll be doing nearly 100% tool-tip damage if the enemy doesn't buy a Null-Magic Mantle.
 (It's pretty nice to just add up the numbers in your skill descriptions and know when you can one-shot someone.)

 Most low elo players even up until masters will ego and refuse to buy early magic resist making double Magic Pen an extremely strong combination.
 (Due to the magic pen formula, flat pen can never bring MR below 0.)

-Once our core trifecta is completed, we're essentially purchasing items based on the situation.
-If the enemy is building MR you can instead opt to build % Magic pen in a Void Staff, a survivability item ( Banshee's Veil/ Zhonya's Hourglass), or raw damage ( Rabadon's Deathcap).
+Once our core is completed, we're essentially purchasing items based on the situation.
+If the enemy is building MR you can instead opt to build % Magic pen in a Void Staff, a survivability item ( Banshee's Veil/ Zhonya's Hourglass), or raw damage ( Horizon Focus / Rabadon's Deathcap).
+Horizon Focus is more optimal since it has an additional 10% damage built into it and an active effect that has more impact early.

 Nothing in history has been achieved without the necessary conditions, League of Legends is no different.
 To carry a game, you need to make an impact.
 There are many ways you can do this, but it all begins in the same spot.
 Everything in the game can be traced back to the beginning, every decision you make will change the course of the game.
 This can be described as the flow, the flow can be influenced by every player and controlling the flow is your objective.